 The very word “pharos” became the root for ‘’lighthouse’’ in several languages, proving its global influence

-In 1477 CE, Sultan Al-Ashraf Qaitbay ordered a fortress built on the lighthouse's exact site to defend Egypt’s northern coast against naval invasion.
-Builders used stones recovered from the ruined lighthouse itself, symbolically transforming a scientific monument into a military one, which makes the foundation of this citadel extraordinary.
-In this way, Alexandria literally built its future from its past
+In 1477 AD, Sultan Ashraf Qaitabay Han ordered a fortress built on the lighthouse's exact site to defend for the northern coast of Egypt from an amphibious attack.
+Builders used stones scavenged from the ruined lighthouse, thus in a symbolic manner turning a scientific monument into a military one, making the foundation of this citadel highly extraordinary.
+In this way, Alexandria beautifully constructed its future from the past and became one of our best Egypt Tours.

 The citadel’s design reflects advanced medieval military engineering :